 - I’ve mentioned before that the acronym ACTS is often used to identify the major elements of prayer.
 A stands for adoration, C for confession, T for thanksgiving, and S for supplication.
-Supplication for ourselves is usually identified as petition.
+As we’ve learned supplication for ourselves is usually identified as petition.
 Supplication for others is called intercession.
-Praying "with all kinds of prayers" means that prayer is not just asking for our needs.
-It is multi-faceted.
+Praying "with all kinds of prayers" means that prayer is multi-faceted.
 It includes all the above – adoration, confession, thanksgiving, and asking for needs to be met.

 · "All kinds of prayer" makes for a balanced relationship with God.